Skip to main content

 The Mood Wearable Approach

-A mood wearable does not ask anything of you beyond sticking it on your skin.
+A mood wearable asks almost nothing of you beyond putting it on your skin.
 From there:

-- • It works during meetings, commutes, workouts, everything
+• • It stays on through meetings, commutes, workouts, everything

 They Are Not Competitors

 Here is the thing: you do not have to choose.
-The best approach might be both.
+The nicest approach might be both.

-Think of it this way: the wearable handles the chemistry, meditation handles the mindset.
+Think of it this way: the wearable is the easy ritual, meditation is the practice.
+You decide how the two fit into your life.

 The Bottom Line

 If you have a consistent meditation practice, keep it.
-If you do not, a mood wearable gives you daily support without needing to build a new habit.
+If you do not, a mood wearable is an easy daily ritual you can reach for without having to build a whole new habit first.

 The best wellness tool is the one you actually use.